A. The destruction of the temple and its implications.

 c.
 Assuredly, I say to you, this generation will by no means pass away till all these things take place: This statement of Jesus is one of the central reasons many have looked for all or most of the events of this chapter to be fulfilled in a.d.
 70, approximately 40 years after Jesus spoke these words.
 Yet as previously argued, to assert this is to greatly stretch the most natural interpretation of the abomination of desolation, of the severity of the great tribulation, of the cosmic signs, and of the coming of the Son of Man.
 It is better to let those passages have their most natural meaning and to fit this promise into that framework.

 i.
-What generation did Jesus mean?
-It cannot be the generation of the disciples, because they never saw Jesus return in glory as described in Matthew 24:30.
+The generation Jesus meant cannot be the generation of the disciples, because they never saw Jesus return in glory as described in Matthew 24:30.
 It is undoubtedly the generation that sees these signs.
-These events and Jesus’ return won’t be on some 1,000-year timetable, but will happen in succession.
+These events and Jesus' return won't be on some 1,000-year timetable, but will happen in succession.

 D. More on His coming, but from a different approach.